Spirit of America Bookstore

 • 1931 March 19: Nevada legalized gambling.

-• 1931 April 7: Birthday of 'Pentagon Papers' whistleblower Daniel Ellsberg in Chicago, Illinois.
+• 1931 April 7: Birthday of 'Pentagon Papers' whistleblower Daniel Ellsberg in Chicago, Illinois; he died in 2023 at age 92.

 • 1931 May 1: Dedication of the 102-story Empire State Building in New York City.